 The Schottenstein Center is equipped with elevators that access all public areas of the arena.
 If you require special assistance in reaching your seat, please contact Guest Services in advance or ask any Guest attendant during the event.

 Accessible telephones are located on various levels of The Jerome Schottenstein Center.
-Public pay phones are located on the Entry level outside section 131 and inside the Northwest Rotunda and on the Huntington level at section 217.
+Public pay phones are located on the Entry level outside section 131.
 A public TDD is located on the Entry Level in the JSC Administration Office.

 All guests, including those with disabilities, are welcome and encouraged to contact Guest Services department via e-mail.
 Guests may also call Relay Ohio at 711 or their local TTY Relay Center.
 The Ohio or local Relay Center will then place the call to us and we will be happy to communicate through the relay service.